SeongokRyu/CH485---Artificial-Intelligence-and-Chemistry/README.md

 # CH485---Artificial-Intelligence-and-Chemistry

-### 2018-Fall semester, Lecturer : Woo Youn Kim, TA : Seongok Ryu
+### Lecturer : Woo Youn Kim, TA : Seongok Ryu, 2018 Fall
-### Depearment of Chemistry, Korea Advanced Institute of Science and Technology
+### Depearment of Chemistry, Korea Advanced Institute of Science and Technology (KAIST)

 In this course, CH485 - Artificial Intelligence and Chemistry, students will learn data science for molecular applications.
 After successfully finishing this course, students will be confident in their ability to understand and implement AI models for chemical/molecular applications.